-The project is unique in that it offers a bespoke programme of support tailored to meet the development needs of each participating museum.
-The programme includes: three core training sessions; topic specific workshops; mentoring; one-to-one coaching sessions for Boards of Trustees; opportunities to make connections with prospective donors through showcasing events, Chamber of Commerce events and donor engagement events; a peer development programme; in-house training; masterclasses and online collaboration.
+This project was unique in that it offered a bespoke programme of support tailored to meet the development needs of each participating museum.
+The programme included: three core training sessions; topic specific workshops; mentoring; one-to-one coaching sessions for Boards of Trustees; opportunities to make connections with prospective donors through showcasing events, Chamber of Commerce events and donor engagement events; a peer development programme; in-house training; masterclasses and online collaboration.

-Each year (2014-17), up to ten museums join the project and form a cohort which complete the core training together and develop closer links to support each other through peer development and informal networking.
-The cohort model helps participants build connections which can be sustained beyond the life of the project.
-A Project Advisory Group made up of donors from the philanthropic and business community advise the project team and engage with participating museums giving invaluable feedback and insight from a donor perspective.
+Each year (2014-17), up to ten museums joined the project and formed a cohort which completed the core training together and developed closer links to support each other through peer development and informal networking.
+The cohort model helped participants build connections which can be sustained beyond the life of the project.
+A Project Advisory Group made up of donors from the philanthropic and business community advised the project team and engaged with participating museums giving invaluable feedback and insight from a donor perspective.

-In addition to the support given to the museums participating in the project, the project is committed to sharing the learning, specifically with museums from across the wider South region.
-The fundraising portal further supports this aim.
+In addition to the support given to the museums participating in the project, the Fundraising Portal aims to continue sharing the learning, specifically with museums from across the wider South region.